nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 :information_source: **Note 2:** Each student in StudMap can only be attached to **one module**.
 If you are tutoring a student for more than one module, you will have to create separate entries for that student, each with a different module.
+This ensures that data from one module (i.e. Attendance for CS2103T) **will not be mixed** with that from another module (Attendance for CS2040).
 </div>

 ## 4.3 Understanding Commands